arvigj/pneumatic-actuator-design/README.md

 If you use this work/data, please cite our paper:

 ## How to setup new optimizations
-If you'd like to setup a new optimization, please see our tutorial [here]().
+If you'd like to setup a new optimization, please see our tutorial [here](http://www.arvigjoka.com/blog/2024/pneumatic-actuator-optimization/) (draft in progress).

 ## Data Availability
 Due to copyright limitations, we cannot distribute the models for the following files: